slivero/codeigniter-sitemaps/README.md

 ### Installation
 Put the contents of this archive in your system/application folder.

 An example controller is included in controllers/sitemap.php.
-It generates the sitemap for a blog using s hyperthetical model to provide a list of the post urls.
+It generates the sitemap for a blog using a hyperthetical model to provide a list of the post urls.

 ### Thanks
 This library is based on work by Philipp Dörner 2010